 12. The Freight House

 Try the L & N Chef salad, or Grilled Shrimp Chef to start, then complete your meal with steak, chicken, seafood or a mouth-watering half pound Depot Burger!
-In addition to scrumptious savoury dishes, The Freight House also serves homemade cake, whole or by the slice, so, don’t forget to sample the Chocolate Peanut Butter Cake or the tantalising Italian Crème Cake before you leave.
+In addition to scrumptious savory dishes, The Freight House also serves homemade cake, whole or by the slice, so, don’t forget to sample the Chocolate Peanut Butter Cake or the tantalizing Italian Crème Cake before you leave.